 Psychoanalytic Institutes in Seattle

 The Seattle Institute of Psychoanalysis started out in 1946 as the Seattle Psychoanalytic Training Center with the already-established San Francisco Institute as its sponsor.
 The American Psychoanalytic Association granted SIP institute status in 1964.
-In 1980, after a bankruptcy, SIP became the Seattle Institute for Psychoanalysis.
-Its current (2002) name is the Seattle Psychoanalytic Society and Institute.
+In 1980, after a bankruptcy, SIP became the Psychoanalytic Association of Seattle, which later became the Seattle Psychoanalytic Society and Institute.

 In the mid-1990s, two other psychoanalytic institutes formed in Seattle -- the Northwest Center for Psychoanalysis to counter the traditional Freudian bent of SIP, and the Center for Object Relations built by followers of child analyst Melanie Klein (1882-1960).
 The North Pacific Institute for Analytical Psychology, the Jungian training institute in Seattle, was created by followers of Swiss psychiatrist Carl Jung (1875-1961).
 The Northwest Alliance for Psychoanalytic Study was formed in the late 1980s by a SIP analyst and other mental health professionals for educational purposes; though it had hopes of becoming a training institute, it did not.